remorses/planetscale-to-supabase/README.md

     > If for some reason you need to recreate the Mysql database, you can do so with `docker compose down -v`, This will recreate the database with the dump

-1. Run the migration with
+1. Run the migration with this code.
+This runs the following [file](./migrate-planetscale-to-supabase/src/index.ts)

     ```sh
     npx migrate-planetscale-to-supabase